Atomic spectrometry update: Review of advances in elemental speciation

 MetadataShow full item record

-© The Royal Society of Chemistry 2018.
-This is the tenth Atomic Spectrometry Update (ASU) to focus on advances in elemental speciation and covers a period of approximately 12 months from December 2016.
+© The Royal Society of Chemistry 2020.
+This is the 12th Atomic Spectrometry Update (ASU) to focus on advances in elemental speciation and covers a period of approximately 12 months from December 2018.
 This ASU review deals with all aspects of the analytical atomic spectrometry speciation methods developed for: the determination of oxidation states; organometallic compounds; coordination compounds; metal and heteroatom-containing biomolecules, including metalloproteins, proteins, peptides and amino acids; and the use of metal-tagging to facilitate detection via atomic spectrometry.
-The review does not cover fractionation, which is sometimes termed operationally defined speciation.
 As with all ASU reviews the focus of the research reviewed includes those methods that incorporate atomic spectrometry as the measurement technique.
 However, because speciation analysis is inherently focused on the relationship between the metal(loid) atom and the organic moiety it is bound to, or incorporated within, atomic spectrometry alone cannot be the sole analytical approach of interest.
 For this reason molecular detection techniques are also included where they have provided a complementary approach to speciation analysis.
-As in previous years, As speciation continues to dominate the current literature with a significant number of publications concerning Hg and Se speciation and 'biomolecules', in which category a number of papers covered in the Se section could also belong.
-The number of elements covered in these updates also continues to rise with speciation analysis of over 20 elements reported this year.
+This year the number of publications concerning As speciation has fallen by about half, as have studies on Se speciation.
+Growth areas continue to be Hg and ‘biomolecules’, with the number of reports concerning halogen and sulfur speciation also rising.
+The number of elements covered this year is again over 20, showing the breadth of the elemental speciation field.

 The following license files are associated with this item: